HumanCellAtlas/kube-deployment/README.md

 Deployment setup for the Ingestion Service on  [Kubernetes](https://kubernetes.io/) clusters.

-## Set up local environment to access existing clusters
+## Set up local environment
 1. git clone https://github.com/HumanCellAtlas/ingest-kube-deployment.git
 2. Install terraform: `brew install terraform` or Instructions found at https://www.terraform.io/intro/getting-started/install.html.
 3. Install awscli: `pip install awscli`.
 4. Install heptio-authenticator-aws: Follow 'To install heptio-authenticator-aws for Amazon EKS' at https://docs.aws.amazon.com/eks/latest/userguide/configure-kubectl.html.
+5. Install kubectl: `brew install kubernetes-cli`
+6. Install kubectx (kubens included): `brew install kubectx`
-5. Install helm: `brew install kubernetes-helm` or instructions found at https://github.com/kubernetes/helm.
+7. Install helm: `brew install kubernetes-helm` or instructions found at https://github.com/kubernetes/helm.

 # Access/Create/Modify/Destroy EKS Clusters

 ## Access existing ingest eks cluster (aws)
-This step assumes you have the correct aws credentials and local environment tools set up correctly
+These steps assumes you have the correct aws credentials and local environment tools set up correctly
 1. `source config/environment_ENVNAME` where ENVNAME is the name of the environment you are trying to access
 2. `cd infra`
-3. `make retrieve-kubeconfig-ENVNAME' where ENVNAME is the name of the environment you are trying to access
+3. `make retrieve-kubeconfig-ENVNAME` where ENVNAME is the name of the environment you are trying to access
+4. `helm init --service-account tiller`
 3. `kubectl`, `kubens`, `kubectx`, and `helm` will now be tied to the cluster you have sourced in the step above.

 ## How to access dashboard
-1. Make sure you have followed the steps above to access existing eks cluster
+1. Make sure you have followed the steps to access an existing ingest eks cluster
 2. Run `source config/environment_ENVNAME` where ENVNAME is the name of the environment's dashboard you are trying to access
 3. Generate a token using the command:
 	`kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep eks-admin | awk '{print $1}')`